Negative result about the construction of genuinely entangled subspaces from unextendible product bases: Preliminaries

-In the present paper, we ask about (non)existence of UPBs, which are not extendible in a stronger sense, namely, there do not exist a biproduct vector orthogonal to their elements ($\calS$ is clearly not such a set).
+In the present paper we ask about the (non)existence of UPBs, which are not extendible in a stronger sense, namely, there does not exist a biproduct vector orthogonal to its elements ($\calS$ is clearly not such a set).
 Such UPBs must also be bipartite UPBs across any cut of the parties \cite{upb-to-ges}.
 We propose the following

-\begin{defi} A multipartite UPB, which is a UPB for any bipartition is called a genuinely unextendible product basis (GUPB). \end{defi}
+\begin{defi} A multipartite UPB, which is a UPB for any bipartition, is called a genuinely unextendible product basis (GUPB). \end{defi}

 Clearly, the orthocomplement of the span of a GUPB is a GES.
+The existence of GUPBs would provide then a very convenient way of constructing GESs and in turn GME mixed states.

-It is known, that UPBs do not exists in systems $\cee{2}\otimes \cee{m}$, which implies that GUPBs do not exist when at least one of the subsystems is a qubit, which is why in what follows we assume $d\ge 3$.
+It is known that UPBs do not exist in systems $\cee{2}\otimes \cee{m}$, implying that GUPBs do not exist when at least one of the subsystems is a qubit, which is why in what follows we assume $d_i \ge 3$.
 It is also well established that UPBs do not exist with arbitrary cardinalities.
-The following summarizes what is currently known regarding their sizes \cite{alon-lovasz,feng,no-very-large-upb,min-upb-johnston,upper-bound}. \begin{fakt} (i) The theoretical minimum number of elements in a UPB in $\cee{d_1}\otimes \cee{d_2}$ ($d_1,d_2 \ge 3$) is \begin{itemize} \item[(a)] $d_1+d_2$, when $d_1,d_2 \ge 4$ are even, \item[(b)] $d_1+d_2-1$, in the remaining cases. \end{itemize} (ii) The achievable upper bound on the cardinality of a UPB is $d_1d_2-4$. \end{fakt} By considering all bipartite cuts of an $n$-partite system with $d$-dimensional subsystems, it follows that the minimal permissible cardinality of a GUPB is $d^{n-1}+d-1$ when $d$ is odd and $d^{n-1}+d$ for even $d$.
-This already implies that maximal GESs cannot be constructed from UPBs for even $d$ and arbitrary $n$ -- the maximal allowed dimensions of GESs and the minimum cardinalities of UPBs simply do not match.
-Moreover, GESs of dimensions one, two, and three cannot be constructed in this way either.
+The following summarizes what is currently known regarding their sizes \cite{alon-lovasz,feng,no-very-large-upb,large-upb,min-upb-johnston}. \begin{fakt} (i) The theoretical minimum number of elements in a UPB in $\cee{d_1}\otimes \cee{d_2}$ ($d_1,d_2 \ge 3$) is (a) $d_1+d_2$, when $d_1,d_2 \ge 4$ are even, or (b) $d_1+d_2-1$, in the remaining cases. (ii) The achievable upper bound on the cardinality of a UPB is $d_1d_2-4$. \end{fakt} By considering all bipartite cuts of an $n$-partite system with $d_i$-dimensional subsystems, it follows that the minimal permissible cardinality of a GUPB is $D/\dmin + \dmin$, when both $\dmin$ and $D/\dmin$ are even, and $D/\dmin + \dmin-1$ in the remaining cases.
+This already implies that maximal GESs cannot be constructed from UPBs for even $\dmin$ and $D/\dmin$ and arbitrary $n$; the maximal allowed dimensions of GESs and the minimum cardinalities of UPBs simply do not match.
+Moreover, GESs of dimensions $1$, $2$, and $3$ cannot be constructed in this way either.
 We will be further interested in eliminating cardinalities, which are theoretically possible by Fact \ref{min-bound}.

-Our proof is based on the necessary and sufficient condition for extendibility of a set of product vectors due to Bennett et al. \cite{upb,big-upb}.
-We recall it here in a bipartite case since, as noted above, this is sufficient for our purpose.
+Our proof is based on the necessary and sufficient condition for extendibility of a set of product vectors due to DiVincenzo and co-workers \cite{upb,big-upb}.
+We recall it here in the bipartite formulation since, as noted above, this is relevant for our purpose.